LIFE 2019 Program

 Equity and inclusion are organizational values that make sense.
 Practices that enhance equity and inclusion result in better decisions, more organizational effectiveness, and more engagement and satisfaction with work throughout the organization.
 Our policies and other organizational structures create the infrastructure for equity and inclusion.
 Yet our daily personal choices are required to complete the creation of a safe, respectful, supportive and inclusive work culture.
 This inspirational talk draws on decades of experience to illustrate that owning the personal choice to create safety, respectfulness and support every day is the work of leaders, and transformation can be achieved.

-Chris Lehnertz is the Superintendent of Grand Canyon National Parks.
+Chris Lehnertz is the President and CEO of the Golden Gate National Parks Conservancy.